How to Make Money as a Kid: Jobs for Kids Under 13 and Older

 Jobs for kids can also teach children a wide range of skills.
-Being an afterschool babysitter, for example, can teach them key social skills, while making their own YouTube account can fuel their creativity and teach them about video editing and online sharing.
+Being an after-school babysitter, for example, can teach them key social skills, while making their own YouTube account can fuel their creativity and teach them about video editing and online sharing.

-Jobs for Kids Under 13 Y.O.
+Jobs for Kids Under 13 Years Old

 A Lemonade Stand

+One of the best ways for kids to start making money is lemonade stand.
 This is a classic, but it’s still worth bringing up and can still be a valid option for young kids today.
 Almost any kid can set up their own lemonade stand, preparing a pitcher of lemonade and selling it from a desk or table in their front yard.
 This teaches younger children about how retail stores work and is a great first taste of working life.

 Similar to lemonade stands, food stands can also be set up in the front yard or the corner of your street.
 From these stands, kids can sell tasty homemade goodies, like baked cakes, cookies, and chocolates.
 The only challenge is making sure that the kids don’t eat all of the sweet treats instead of selling them, but this can be a fun way for children to test their willpower.